mtacker/snowflake-demo/01_snowflake_cli_setup.md

 ## Set your Snowflake CLI

--  your connections.toml should have entries from [Step 1](./00_snowflake_cicd_setup.md#step-1-create-snowflake-trial-accounts) like this:
+-  Your connections.toml should have entries from [Step 1](./00_snowflake_cicd_setup.md#step-1-create-snowflake-trial-accounts) like this:

 ```
 [DEV]